 Sea turtles spend the first 7-10 years of their lives swimming thousands of miles.
 Many in excess of 1200 miles a day!
 Males rarely return to land within their lifetime.
 Females return only to nest, interestingly at the same beach they were born.

 Sea turtles are extraordinary creatures and releasing a newly hatched turtle to sea is an amazing experience.
 The Bali Sea Turtle Society are doing great work protecting local sea turtles and increasing awareness about their plight.
-I’m very grateful that we could participate in a turtle release during our family trip to Bali.
+I’m very grateful that we could participate in a turtle release during our family holiday to Bali.

 Bali Sea Turtle Society Address